u-boot/u-boot/doc/develop/bootstd.rst

    - distro boot from a disk (syslinux)
    - distro boot from a network (PXE)
+   - U-Boot scripts from disk, network or SPI flash
-   - EFI boot using bootefi
+   - EFI boot using bootefi from disk
    - VBE
    - EFI boot using boot manager